markisme/vimrc/sources_non_forked/lightline.vim/README.md

 + [vim-airline](https://github.com/vim-airline/vim-airline) is a nice plugin, but it uses too much functions of other plugins, which should be done by users in `.vimrc`.

 ## Spirit of this plugin
 + Minimalism.
-The core script is very small to achieve enough functions as a statusline plugin.
+The core script is very small to achive enough functions as a statusline plugin.
 + Configurability.
 You can create your own component and easily add to the statusline and the tabline.
 + Orthogonality.
 The plugin does not rely on the implementation of other plugins.
 Such plugin crossing settings should be configured by users.